rainbow1223/Angular-Jump-Start/README.md

 a simple way to get started with Angular 2+ while also showing several key Angular features.
 The sample relies on the Angular CLI to build the application.

-Looking for expert onsite Angular/TypeScript training?
-We've trained the biggest (and smallest :-)) companies around the world for over 15 years.
-For more information visit https://codewithdan.com.

 ## Angular Concepts Covered

 * TypeScript version that relies on classes and modules